shahedpy/shahedpy/README.md

 I'm a passionate and experienced Software Engineer with a strong background in web and mobile app development.
 I enjoy working on challenging projects and solving complex problems.

 ## Skills
-- Programming languages: Python, Php, Java, Dart
+- Programming languages: Python, Dart
 - Frameworks and libraries: Django, DRF, Flutter
 - Version control: Git
 - Databases: MySQL, PostgreSQL